SaaS Accounting - All you need to know

 ARR at Close of Financing

+We are seeing plenty of slam-dunk seed rounds happening with SaaS startups that have $100k+ in ARR and good growth.
+However, this is significantly harder that the hot fundraising market of 2021.
 Prior to the second quarter of 2021, the average SaaS startup needed about $340k of ARR, with a 12 month trailing growth rate of about 600% to raise a seed round of financing.
 During the hot financing market, starting around Q2 2021, the average company needed just under $60k of ARR and was only growing at about 140% year over year - a tremendous drop on both size and growth metrics.

-We’d expect that this trend will reverse in the middle of Q1 2022, and that stronger metrics will be needed for the average company to successfully finish a round.
+In early 2023, SaaS startups with ARR of over $3M are the average at the Series A. However, we do see some companies with ARR as low as $1M (and some pre-revenue) companies raising an A successfully - just not as much as we saw in the boom times of 2021.
 Prior to the second quarter of 2021, the average SaaS startup needed about $1.8 million of ARR, with a 12 month trailing growth rate of about 330% to raise a Series A. When the venture market heated up, starting around Q2 2021, the average company needed about $1.2 million of ARR and was only growing at about 170% year over year.
 Once again, this was a tremendous drop on both size and growth metrics.
-We’d expect that this trend will reverse in the middle of Q1 2022, and that stronger metrics will be required.

 Affordable Startup Bookkeeping and Accounting